backtrace-labs/poireau/README.md

-The library's implementation strategy, which offloads most of the complexity to the kernel or an external analysis script, and only overrides the system memory allocator for the few sampled allocations, means the instrumentation is less likely to radically change a program's behaviour.
+The library's implementation strategy, which offloads most of the complexity to the kernel or an external analysis script, and only overrides the system memory allocator (or any other allocator that already overrides the system malloc) for the few sampled allocations, means the instrumentation is less likely to radically change a program's behaviour.
 Preloading `libpoireau.so` is much less invasive than slotting in, e.g., [tcmalloc](https://github.com/google/tcmalloc)